A topic from the subject of Biochemistry in Chemistry.

 • These pathways enable cells to communicate, coordinate actions, and respond to their environment.

-• Integration: Multiple signaling pathways can converge on a single cellular response.
+• Integration: Different pathways can converge on common downstream targets, coordinating cellular responses to multiple signals.

 Cellular Signaling Pathways Experiment